Blood Price: Plot

 Vicki Nelson is a former Homicide detective.
 When her diagnosis of Retinitis Pigmentosa (RP) ruined her night vision and forced her to leave the police force, she became a private investigator.

 After becoming a witness to the brutal murder of a young man, who was drained to death, his desperate girlfriend Coreen Fennel hires her to investigate his death.
-Vicki tries to get some information from her former partner and competitor, Detective - Sergeant Mike Cellucci, which leads to their arguments over her involvement.
+Vicki tries to get some information from her former partner and competitor, Detective - Sergeant Mike Cellucci, which leads to arguments over her involvement.

-Coreen informs her that she thinks that the murderer is a vampire, so she begins what she calls ″hunting″, although she does not believe in the supernatural.
-The killer is claiming more victims, and when she accidentally walks in on a crime scene, she sees the killer turning into the dark and disappearing.
+Coreen informs Vicki that she thinks that the murderer is a vampire, so she begins what she calls ″hunting″, although she does not believe in the supernatural.
+The killer is claiming more victims, and when Vicki accidentally walks in on a crime scene, she sees the killer turning into the dark and disappearing.
 Because of her bad sight, she is sure that it was just an illusion, and when she turns to the body, she sees a man in black next to the body, and tries to scream, but he punches her in the head, rendering her unconscious.

-When she wakes up in an unknown apartment, the same man is searching her purse for some ID.
+When Vicki wakes up in an unknown apartment, the same man is searching her purse for some ID.
 She talks to him, and discovers that he is not a killer, but is also searching for him.
 He tells her that the killer is a demon, that she actually did see him disappear.
 He has an ancient book, a grimoire, that should help them.
 She also finds out that the stranger is Henry Fitzroy: romance writer and 450-year-old vampire.
 Surprisingly, she believes him.
 The two make a deal to catch the demon and the man who is calling it up.